rmylonas/MetaDB/README.md

 All your instruments have to be specified before importing data from ISAtab files.
 Please make sure that your *ISAtab name* corresponds to the instrument name indicated in the ISAtab files you upload.

 For every instrument you can add as many *Methods* as you want.
 For each *Method* there are a certain number fields to set:
-- Name: the name shown in the interface
+- **Name**: the name shown in the interface
-- Tag at end of filenames: this tag will be added to every *MS Assay Name* automatically created by *MetaDB*
+- **Tag at end of filenames**: this tag will be added to every *MS Assay Name* automatically created by *MetaDB*
-- Randomization start pattern: here you can change the geometry of randomized seqeunces generated. *5.blank-1.STDmix-2.QC* means that at the beginning of every sequences there will be 5 blank injections, followed by 1 standart mix and 2 quality controls.
+- **Randomization start pattern**: here you can change the geometry of randomized seqeunces generated. *5.blank-1.STDmix-2.QC* means that at the beginning of every sequences there will be 5 blank injections, followed by 1 standart mix and 2 quality controls.
-- Randomization repeat pattern: here the sequence randomization pattern is defined. *3.sample-1.QC* means that after every 3 randomized samples, there will be one quality control.
+- **Randomization repeat pattern**: here the sequence randomization pattern is defined. *3.sample-1.QC* means that after every 3 randomized samples, there will be one quality control.
-- Randomization end pattern: the sequence add the end. *1.STDmix-5.blank* means that after all sequences were randomized, an additional standard mix followed by 5 blank injections will be added.
+- **Randomization end pattern**: the sequence add the end. *1.STDmix-5.blank* means that after all sequences were randomized, an additional standard mix followed by 5 blank injections will be added.
-- MetaMS database: any installed MetaMS database can be selected.
+- **MetaMS database**: any installed MetaMS database can be selected.
-- MetaMS settings name: the name of the MetaMS setting.
+- **MetaMS settings name**: the name of the MetaMS setting.
 The R objects containing the corresponding settings have to be placed in the MetaDB configuration directory under *conf/metaMS/InstrumentSettings/*.

 ### MetaMS